Before you shop for appliances, read these 12 tips on what to look for when buying kitchen appliances and fixtures, including faucets and sinks.

 6. Identify the Must-Have Features.

 You may want, and could put to good use, a larger oven, for example.
 But if its size requires cabinetry and countertop reconfigurations, you'll be launching into a bigger and more expensive project.
+Also, measure your space for the appliance two or three times.
+Once an appliance is ordered, they can be hard to return.
+Avoid an unpleasant surprise on delivery day.

 10. Avoid Overbuying.